This page explains how to register your dog and how much it will cost.

 Keeping an unregistered dog is an offence against the Dog Control Act 1996.

 Failing to register your dog before or during the month of July will result in a 50% penalty fee being added to its annual fee.
-The infringement fee for this offence is fixed at $300.00 plus the registration fee. plus a penalty fee.
+This offence will also incur an infringement fee of $300 in addition to the dogs registration

 If your dog dies during the registered year, the unused portion of the fee you paid may be refunded.
 All applications for refunds must be in writing.
 To apply for a refund, please fill in the attached form and return to us Refund Form (199KB).